Cirru/scirpus/README.md

 Demo(not ready): http://repo.tiye.me/scirpus

+**Note: this project is written in CirruScript, rather than Scirpus itself.**

 ### Goal

 Write JavaScript AST in Cirru grammar.
 Then it can be used as an IR for cross-language transforms.